-Future developments and strategy are discussed within the strategic report.
+Future developments and strategy are discussed in the strategic report,

-Members' balance
+Member's balance

 Profits will continue to be distributed by reference to the results of individual underwriting years.
-Under Lloyd's accounting rules, the syndicate's 2013 and prior years of account closed at the end of 2015 with a return equal to 12.8% of capacity.
+Under Lloyd's accounting rules, the syndicate's 2013 year of account was closed at the end of 2015 with a return equal to 11.0% of capacity.

-The members' balance as at 31 December 2015 is £13.6m (2014: £12.7m).
+The member's balance as at 31 December 2015 is £4.3m (2014: £4.4m).